steffbeckers/steffbeckers.eu/content/blog/chocolatey.md

 ---
 title: Chocolatey, the package manager for Windows
-short_description: Chocolatey has the largest online registry of Windows packages.
+description: Chocolatey has the largest online registry of Windows packages.
 Chocolatey packages encapsulate everything required to manage a particular piece of software into one deployment artifact by wrapping installers, executables, zips, and/or scripts into a compiled package file.
 keywords: Chocolatey, DEV, Commands, PowerShell, Windows, Packages, Installers, Steff, Beckers, Blog
 date: '2021-01-11'
 tags: ['windows', 'tools', 'powershell']